-Gastric bypass and gastric sleeve are two bariatric surgeries performed if BMI is over 40 or above 35 if a person suffers from serious health conditions such as hypertension, diabetes mellitus, infertility and other.
-If a person suffers from diabetes type 2 mellitus then bariatric surgery can be performed if BMI is over 30.
+Gastric bypass and gastric sleeve are two bariatric surgeries that are performed if a person's BMI is over 40 or above 35 and if a person suffers from serious health conditions such as hypertension, diabetes mellitus, infertility and other.
+If a person suffers from diabetes type 2 mellitus then bariatric surgery can be performed if their BMI is over 30.
 Both methods are highly effective.
 However, the techniques, results and potential complications vary considerably.

 Both of these operations are performed laparoscopically.
 A few minor abdominal incisions are made and laparoscope (a narrow tube equipped with a camera and light) as well as other required instruments are entered to the abdominal cavity.

 During gastric bypass surgery the stomach is divided into two parts.
-A special pouch (stoma) is made in the upper and smaller part of the stomach.
+A special pouch (stoma) is made in the upper and smaller parts of the stomach.
 A new pathway is created by cutting through the middle of the small intestine and connecting it to the small pouch formed in the stomach.
-This procedure makes a bypass of the lower part of the stomach (including pyloric part) and upper part of the small intestine.
-The procedure shortens digestive tract making a person loose significant amount of weight.
-Operation lasts one and a half hour using general anaesthesia.
-It usually takes from 2 to 3 months to recover fully.
+This procedure makes a bypass of the lower part of the stomach (including pyloric part) and the upper part of the small intestine.
+The procedure shortens the digestive tract making a person lose a significant amount of weight.
+The surgery lasts one and a half hour and is performed under general anaesthesia.
+It usually takes from 2 to 3 months to fully recover.

-In gastric sleeve a surgeon removes three quarters of the stomach.
-As a result, the stomach takes a shape of sleeve or tube.
-Food gastrointestinal way remains unchanged.
-This allows absorbing all the consumed food.
+During the gastric sleeve procedure a surgeon removes three quarters of the stomach.
+As a result, the stomach takes a shape of a sleeve or tube.
+The gastrointestinal way remains unchanged.
+This allows proper absorption of all the consumed food.
 Gastric sleeve surgery may last up to 2 hours under general anaesthesia.
-Full recovery after operation takes around 2 months.
+Full recovery after the surgery takes around 2 months.

-Gastric bypass surgery is very popular because of its efficiency and quickly noticeable results.
+Gastric bypass surgery is very popular because of its efficiency and quick results.
 Studies show that after gastric bypass people lose about 70 to 80 percent of excess body weight.
-Due to decrease in nutrient intake a person starts to defecate more often on average 3-4 times a day preventing the body from putting on more pounds.
-In addition, the pouch formed during the operation is much smaller than total stomach and this leads the patient to eat significantly less food.
-Gastric bypass is a long-term and effective weight-loss surgery.
-Although gastric bypass is generally considered as a permanent surgery in rare cases it may be reversed, however restoration of the original integrity of the gastrointestinal tract is a complicated procedure.
+Due to a decrease in nutrient intake a person starts to defecate more often, on average 3-4 times a day, preventing the body from putting on more pounds.
+In addition, the pouch formed during the operation is much smaller than the total stomach and this means the patient eats significantly less food.
+Gastric bypass is a long-term and effective weight-loss treatment.
+Although gastric bypass is generally considered as a permanent surgery, in rare cases it may be reversed, however restoration of the original integrity of the gastrointestinal tract is a complicated procedure.

 Gastric sleeve is also a common surgery.
-However, it does not produce such high effect as bypass and usually takes a second place in bariatric surgery.
-There are two main results of this procedure: smaller capacity of the stomach and lower sense of hunger which is caused by removed part of stomach responsible for production of hunger hormone ghrelin.
-It helps a person to lose 50-60 percent of the excess body weight.
-After gastric sleeve surgery intestinal tract is not changed, digestion occurs naturally, all consumed food is well absorbed.
+However, it does not produce such an effect as bypass and usually takes the second place in bariatric surgery.
+There are two main outcomes of this procedure: smaller capacity of the stomach and lower sense of hunger which is caused by removing part of the stomach responsible for production of the hunger hormone ghrelin.
+It helps a person lose 50-60 percent of the excess body weight.
+After gastric sleeve surgery the intestinal tract is not changed, digestion occurs naturally, all consumed food is well absorbed.
 Therefore, there is no risk of losing any nutrients such as iron or calcium.
-However, certain diet is still recommended, though it is more flexible than the one recommended after gastric bypass.
+However, a certain diet is still recommended, though it is more flexible than the one recommended after gastric bypass.

 The graphic shows how much excess weight a person loses after Gastric Bypass and Gastric Sleeve on average.

-Although surgeons experienced in bariatric surgery can perform it very quickly and easily, there is still a possibility of complications such as bleeding, infection, formation of thrombus which causes deep venous thrombosis or pulmonary embolization.
+Although surgeons experienced in bariatric surgery can perform the procedures very quickly and easily, there is still a possibility of complications such as bleeding, infection, formation of thrombus which causes deep venous thrombosis or pulmonary embolization.

-The possible complication specific to gastric bypass is Dumping Syndrome which affects diarrhea, vomiting and abdominal discomfort arising immediately after a meal.
+The possible complication specific to gastric bypass is the Dumping Syndrome which causes diarrhea, vomiting and abdominal discomfort immediately after a meal.
 This may lead to the fear of eating in public places and other psychological and social problems.

 Moreover, after gastric bypass malabsorption may occur.
-It helps losing extra weight but also interferes with absorption of substances (calcium, vitamins, iron) which are essential for one’s body, so extra nutritional supplements should be used.
+It helps losing extra weight but it also interferes with absorption of important substances (calcium, vitamins, iron) which are essential for one’s body, so extra nutritional supplements should be taken.

-Because of gastric bypass characteristics this procedure cannot be performed on patients with ulcerative colitis, Crohn's disease, anemia, or having a very high level of obesity (BMI over 50 and more).
+Because of gastric bypass characteristics this procedure cannot be performed on patients with ulcerative colitis, Crohn's disease, anemia, or patients who have a very high level of obesity (BMI over 50 and more).